davidgyoung/davidgyoung.github.io/_posts/2021-08-15-is-that-a-scanner-in-your-pocket.md

 }
 ```

-### ESP32
+#### ESP32

 The ESP32 is the new kid on the block and an attractive alternative to Nordic for an embedded system.
-It is a family of chips designed by Espressif systems based on the Xtensa microprocessor, and the most popular variants come with both Bluetooth LE and WiFi on board.
+It is a family of chips designed by Espressif systems based on the Xtensa microprocessor, and the most popular variants come with both Bluetooth LE and WiFi on board, including integrated antennas.
 While designing a custom PCB based on the ESP32 still requires hardware engineering and custom manufacturing, for projects requiring WiFi connectivity the onboard WiFi radio simplifies this process.
-In addition, the development kids are relatively cheap with a small form factor suitable for production in some situations.
+In addition, the development kits are relatively cheap with a small form factor suitable for production in some situations.
 These development kits require USB power from a wired source or a battery.

 Finding a programmer may not be easier than with Nordic, but the platform's popularity with hobbyists means you may be able to find somebody younger and cheaper to do the work  than the crusty neckbeards who dominate Nordic development.